JustinSDK/dotSCAD/docs/lib-path_scaling_sections.md

 # path_scaling_sections

 Given an edge path with the first point at the outline of a shape.
-This function uses the path to calculate scaling factors and returns all scaled sections.
+This function uses the path to calculate scaling factors and returns all scaled sections in the reversed order of the edge path.
 Combined with the `polysections` module, you can create an extrusion with the path as an edge.

 In order to control scaling factors easily, I suggest using `[x, 0, 0]` as the first point and keeping y = 0 while building the edge path.

 You can use any point as the first point of the edge path.
 Just remember that your edge path radiates from the origin.

 **Since:** 1.2.